ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

      }
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-ccs-2 title="Access Token Response Example for RPK Mode, with the Public Key of RS Wrapped by a CCS within \"rs_cnf\""}
+{: #fig-example-AS-to-C-ccs-2 title="Access Token Response Example for RPK Mode, with the Public Key of the RS Wrapped by a CCS within \"rs_cnf\""}

 ## Certificate Mode (Certificates of Different Formats) # {#ssec-example-hybrid-2}